 Take out the old bulb by pressing it up and turning it to the left.
 To put the new on, just press and turn to the right.

 If this happens on a modern home sewing machine you may find it difficult to repair it yourself – you will have to take it to the repair shop.
 Some parts may be costly and some may even be unavailable.
 You will be better off buying a new machine.
-This depends on your repair shop and how much they would charge you for replacing broken parts, and availability of replacement parts.
+This depends on your repair shop and how much they would charge you for replacing smashed parts, and availability of replacement parts.

 On old metal machines, you can replace the parts after opening them up.
 Those machines can be opened and taken down to their bare frame and then replace most of the parts – if you are a reasonably good sewing machine mechanic.